 Where To Stream Japanese TV Online

-There is a big range of Japanese TV shows and channels, with content that covers dramas, news, music, sports, current events, reality TV, and much more.
+There is a big range of Japanese TV shows and channels, with content that covers dramas, news, music, live sports, current events, reality TV, and much more.
 Some of the most popular channels are NHK, which focuses on news content, and other channels like TV Asahi, TBS, TV Tokyo, and Tokyo MX, which cover entertainment, dramas, and current events.
 There is also the popular Fuji TV network, which has a large number of both premium and regular channels covering sports, drama, anime, and live TV.

 If you live outside of Japan, then you might want to try using a streaming service like Streema to watch Japanese content.
 Alternatively, you can use Netflix Japan to watch a massive range of Japanese-exclusive content, including animes which aren’t available on Netflix in other countries.